 Finding the right pedals means finding the ones that have a surface size and shape that you are comfortable with.

-Clipless pedals literally bind your foot to the pedal by cleats which are screwed in special cycling shoes.
-They are great for having the maximum control over your bike but this system has some drawbacks which I will talk about soon enough.
+Clipless pedals literally bind your foot to the pedal by cleats which are screwed into special cycling shoes.
+They are great for having the maximum control over your bike but this system has some drawbacks.

 Flat pedals, however, are much more subjective.
 Your grip depends on the surface shape, size, and pins.
 Not only that but your shoes as well.